cupslab/password_meter/README.md

 Beyond these configuration decisions, we expect that people who deploy our meter will edit the layout in /example/index.html and /example/config.css

-Note that running the meter's code locally (e.g., from your computer's local hard disk) with browsers' default settings will not load the dictionary files (dictionary-*), and as a result no feedback will be given based on the use of dictionary words or common passwords.
+Note that running the meter's code locally on your computer using "file" URLs with browser's default settings will not load the dictionary files (dictionary-*), and as a result no feedback will be given based on the use of dictionary words or common passwords.
 In contrast, if loaded from a web server (e.g., Apache), these files will be loaded correctly.

 Note also that the meter expects all files to be in the same directory as each other.